Our Print and Online Comparison page details the difference between the course formats!

-If your course uses one of the Visual Studio Express software packages, Microsoft provides these powerful programs at no charge!
+If your course uses one of the Visual Studio software packages, Microsoft provides these powerful programs at no charge!
 Microsoft does require that you register the software within a few weeks of initial install, and that registration does require an email address (though you can create a temporary address just for this purchase).

 Please see the "Licensing and Multiple Students" section on our Conditions of Use page for licensing details on multiple siblings, unrelated students, and larger classroom environments!

 Yes, Homeschool Programming, Inc. will accept Purchase Orders from public and private school organizations as well as recognized homeschooling groups!
 Please email us prior to placing your first PO to establish the account.

 To obtain pricing details for your order, simply place all products into your shopping cart and complete the checkout screens until you obtain the final cost (including shipping).
 You may want to print this screen with all order details to include in your PO.
 Alternatively, please contact us in advance to request a quote on your desired products and quantities that includes shippping!